jonathanmorgan/context_text/README-django_1.6.md

 - If you are using apache 2.4 on ubuntu 13.10:

-    - place this file in /etc/apache2/conf-available, naming it "django-sourcenet.conf".
+    - place this file in /etc/apache2/conf-available, naming it "django-context_text.conf".

     - make sure to uncomment `Require all granted` in the file above, and comment out `Allow from all`.

     - enable it with the a2enconf command:

-            (sudo) a2enconf django-sourcenet
+            (sudo) a2enconf django-context_text

 - Add a line that sets your python path to the wsgi.py file (<project_folder>/research/wsgi.py):